Tensor categories for vertex operator superalgebra extensions: Vertex tensor categories

-In this subsection we interpret the monoidal supercategory structure on $\repA$ and the braided monoidal supercategory structure on $\repzA$ using vertex algebraic intertwining operators.
-This will allow us to show that the braided monoidal supercategory structure on $\mathrm{Rep}^0\,A$ constructed in \cite{KO} and reviewed in Section \ref{sec:TensCats} agrees with the vertex algebraic braided monoidal supercategory structure on the category of grading-restricted generalized $A$-modules in $\cC$ constructed in \cite{HLZ8} and reviewed in Subsection \ref{subsec:VTC}.
+In this subsection we interpret the monoidal supercategory structure on $\repA$ and the braided monoidal supercategory structure on $\repzA$ using vertex-algebraic intertwining operators.
+This will allow us to show that the braided monoidal supercategory structure on $\mathrm{Rep}^0\,A$ constructed in \cite{KO} and reviewed in Section \ref{sec:TensCats} agrees with the vertex-algebraic braided monoidal supercategory structure on the category of grading-restricted generalized $A$-modules in $\cC$ constructed in \cite{HLZ8} and reviewed in Section \ref{subsec:VTC}.